rydmike/flex_color_scheme/README.md

 Here we use the  **"Oh Mandy red"** color scheme that is represented by `enum` value `FlexScheme.mandyRed`.
-We set the `MaterialApp.themeMode` to `ThemeMode.system`, so that the device can control if the app uses its light or dark theme mode, based on the device theme system setting.
+We set the `MaterialApp.themeMode` to `ThemeMode.system`, so that the device can control if the app uses its light or dark theme mode, based on the device theme mode system setting.
 You can toggle theme mode by changing theme mode on the device.

 Assign `FlexThemeData.light` to the app's `theme`, which is the application's light theme definition property, and `FlexThemeData.dark` to `darkTheme`.
-For both `FlexThemeData` dark and light we set the `scheme` property to `FlexScheme.mandyRed` to use the "Oh Mandy red" predefined scheme colors, and get matching light and dark themes based on the scheme's color definitions.
+For both `FlexThemeData` dark and light we set the `scheme` property to `FlexScheme.mandyRed` to use the "Oh Mandy red" predefined `scheme` colors, and get matching light and dark themes based on the scheme's color definitions.

 The three line modified `MaterialApp` of the Flutter default counter app